spiral/docs/docs/en/http/routing.md

 > **Note**
 > This route will match `/` (home->index), `/home` (home->index), `/home/index`, `/home/other` and `/demo/test`.
 The
-> `/demo` will trigger not-found error as `DemoController` does not defines method `index`.
+> `/demo` will trigger not-found error as `DemoController` does not define method `index`.

 The default web-application bundle sets this route [as default](https://github.com/spiral/app/blob/2.x/app/src/Bootloader/RoutesBootloader.php#L42).
 You don't need to create a route for any of the controllers added to `App\Controller`, simply use `/controller/action` URLs to access the required method.
-If no action is specified, the `index` will be used by the default.
+If no action is specified, the `index` will be used by default.
 The routing will point to the public methods only.

 > **Note**
 > You can turn the default route off once the development is over.

 ### Route to Controller Group

-The alternative is to specify controller names manually without common namespace.
+The alternative is to specify controller names manually without a common namespace.
 Use target `Spiral\Router\Target\Group`.
-Target requires `<controller>` and `<action>` parameters to be defined (unless default is forced).
+Target requires `<controller>` and `<action>` parameters to be defined (unless the default is forced).

 ```php